BoltsFramework/Bolts-ObjC/Readme.md

          annotation:(id)annotation {
     BFURL *parsedUrl = [BFURL URLWithURL:url];

-    // Use the target URL from the App Link to locate content if ([parsedUrl.targetURL.pathComponents[1] isEqualToString:@"profiles"]) {
+    // Use the target URL from the App Link to locate content. if ([parsedUrl.targetURL.pathComponents[1] isEqualToString:@"profiles"]) {
-        // Open a profile viewer
+        // Open a profile viewer.
     }

-    // You can also check the query string easily NSString *query = parsedUrl.targetQueryParameters[@"query"];
+    // You can also check the query string easily.
+    NSString *query = parsedUrl.targetQueryParameters[@"query"];

     // Apps that have existing deep-linking support and map their App Links to existing
-    // deep-linking functionality may instead want to perform these operations on the original URL
+    // deep-linking functionality may instead want to perform these operations on the original URL.
-    // Use the target URL from the App Link to locate content if ([parsedUrl.originalURL.pathComponents[1] isEqualToString:@"profiles"]) {
+    // Use the target URL from the App Link to locate content. if ([parsedUrl.originalURL.pathComponents[1] isEqualToString:@"profiles"]) {
-        // Open a profile viewer
+        // Open a profile viewer.
     }

-    // You can also check the query string easily NSString *query = parsedUrl.originalQueryParameters[@"query"];
+    // You can also check the query string easily.
+    NSString *query = parsedUrl.originalQueryParameters[@"query"];

-    // Apps can easily check the Extras and App Link data from the App Link as well NSString *fbAccessToken = parsedUrl.appLinkExtras[@"fb_access_token"];
+    // Apps can easily check the Extras and App Link data from the App Link as well.
+    NSString *fbAccessToken = parsedUrl.appLinkExtras[@"fb_access_token"];
     NSDictionary *refererData = parsedUrl.appLinkExtras[@"referer"];
 }